 About the site: Offering “simple ways to fill your family’s life with art and creativity,” this site is dedicated to encouraging your inner artist.
 Click on links for painting or drawing projects, sculpture, stained glass, clay, collage, and more.
-A parents’ corner offers advice on everything from how to create an art space in your home, to simple art activities to set up for after-school projects.
+The website also features a section where parents and teachers can find curated lists of picture books.

 Why we love it: A great life lesson for kids!
 Their smarts can extend far beyond test scores to benefit those in need.